PgBiel/elembic/src/types/types.typ

   if ("check" in overrides or "output" in overrides) and "default" not in overrides {
     // Not sure if default would fit those criteria anymore overrides.default = ()
   }

+  if ("check" in overrides or "output" in overrides) and "fold" not in overrides {
+    // Folding might not be valid anymore:
+    // 1.
+By overriding the check, it's possible a fold that, say, adds two numbers, would no longer be valid
+    // if, for example, the new check ensures each number is smaller than 59 (you might add up to that).
+    //    In addition, the fold might now receive parameters that would fail the new check while being cast.
+    // 2.
+By overriding the output:
+    //    a. and removing old output, it's possible the fold produces invalid output.
+    //    b. and adding new output, it's possible the fold receives parameters of an unexpected type. overrides.fold = none
+  }

   base.wrap(typeinfo, overrides)